davidskeck/Books/README.md

 Worth Reading: 👍🏻

-Comment: All the practical rubber-meets-the-road information needed to start a small business of any kind with an xxcellent conversational writing style.
+Comment: All the practical rubber-meets-the-road information needed to start a small business of any kind with an excellent conversational writing style.

 # More information